willferreira/mscproject/README.md

 2. creating a new folder, called *data*,  in the top directory of the project
 3. copying the contents (folders and files) from this dropbox link to the new *data* folder: https://www.dropbox.com/sh/9t7fd7xfahb0e1v/AACtdXhZmaTU9QgxZ8jL5tyVa?dl=0
+(or from this google link if dropbox doesn't work for you: https://drive.google.com/folderview?id=0BwPdBcatuO0vYTAxSnA1d09qdGM&usp=sharing)
 4. installing the excellent anaconda distribution of Python 2.7 from continuum.io, available here: http://continuum.io/downloads
 5. creating a new Python virtual environment, by issuing the following command at the prompt: